andynur/fiber-boilerplate/README.md

-# Fiber Boilerplate Clean Architecture
+# Fiber Boilerplate - Service Oriented Pattern
 ### Looking for some more features or ideas???
 Let's discuss on Discussions.

 This is the go boilerplate on the top of fiber web framework.